2023 Most Popular Business Schools in Delaware

 Learn more about these popular schools below:

-Our 2023 rankings named University of Delaware the most popular school in Delaware for business students working on their degree.
-UD is a public institution located in Newark, Delaware.
-The school has a large population, and it awarded 1,464 degrees in 2020-2021.
+Our analysis found University of Delaware to be the most popular school for business students in Delaware.
+This large public school is located in Newark, Delaware, and it awarded 1,464 degrees in 2020-2021.

 On average, students take out $27,904 in loans while pursuing their degree.
 Once they receive their degree, Wilmington University graduates enter the workforce, making an average salary of $52,115 during the early year of their career.
 Of those students who received their degree, 60% were women.

 You’ll be in good company if you attend Goldey - Beacom College.
 The school came in at #3 on this year’s Most Popular Business Schools in Delaware list.
-Located in Wilmington, Delaware, the small private not-for-profit school awarded 371 diplomas to qualifed students in 2020-2021.
+Wilmington, Delaware is the setting for this small institution of higher learning.
+The private not-for-profit school handed out degrees to 371 students in 2020-2021.

 Degree recipients from Del State accumulate an average of $27,898 in student debt by the time they complete their degree.
-Those who take out this much in loans have to make a monthly payment of about $453 if they are on a 10-year repayment plan.
+If you borrow this amount, expect your monthly student loan payment to be around $453, assuming you are on a 10-year repayment plan.
 Once they receive their degree, Del State graduates enter the workforce, making an average salary of $40,156 during the early year of their career.
 Of those students who received their degree, 67% were women.

 Most Popular Business Schools in the Middle Atlantic Region